Bobcat Cares Emergency Grants

 Bobcats to Bobcats Scholarship

-The Bobcats to Bobcats Scholarship application opened on June 1, and closes on June 15.
+The Bobcats to Bobcats Scholarship application opened on June 1, and closed on June 15.
 These funds are intended to help students with expected COVID-19 related expenses that will be incurred in the fall and spring of the upcoming academic year.
 To access the application for the Bobcats to Bobcats Scholarship, visit the Bobcat Online Scholarship System (BOSS).

 Who can apply for the Bobcats to Bobcats Scholarship?